vmware-archive/app-manage/puppet/pivotal-webserver/README.md

 # Pivotal vFabric Web Server Module for Puppet

-This README covers the initial release of the vFabric Web Server module for puppet.
-This README assumes the reader has a basic understanding of puppet and vFabric Web Server.
+This README covers the initial release of the Pivotal Web Server module for puppet.
+This README assumes the reader has a basic understanding of puppet and Pivotal Web Server.

 # About this module

-This module installs vfabric-web-server and manages instances.
+This module installs pivotal-webserver and manages instances.
 It is important to note that this module uses the newserver command to create the instances.
 This means that if a configuration variable changes in a manifest that it will not be reflected in the instance unless it is destroyed first and allowed to be recreated.

 # Before you begin